 (d) he is absent, except on leave granted by the Board, from 3 consecutive meetings of the Board of which he has had notice.

+[Clause 2 amended by No. 18 of 2009 s.
+14.]

 3. Chairman

 The Minister may appoint one of the members of the Board to be chairman or may direct the members to appoint one of their members to be chairman.